Rivers, waterfalls, wildlife: UAE residents invited to Wadi Wurayah for rare field trips

 According to Laila, in Q2 of 2024 alone, Leaders of Change recorded 5,512 data points across the UAE to support scientific research and inform environmental policies, conservation strategies and the management of protected areas.

 “During this period, the community has helped restore 300 metres of nature trails, which encourage people to visit nature and develop a sense of environmental stewardship.
-In addition, this community has safely removed 750kg of waste from the natural environment to help protect ecosystems and species who are at risk of ingesting this litter.”
+In addition, this community has safely removed 750kg of waste from the natural environment to help protect ecosystems and species who are at risk of ingesting this litter," said Laila.

 ALSO READ: